mxu4321/Team_Profile_Generator/README.md

 ## Test

-use jest to excute the tests in the terminal by the following command:
+use jest to execute the tests in the terminal by the following command:
 ```
 npm test
 ```